Cajac/picoCTF-Writeups/picoCTF_2023/General_Skills/chrono.md

 ```

 I know since previously that scheduled jobs in linux is specified in the `crontab`.
-Otherwise this might require some Googling to find out...
+Otherwise this might require some googling to find out...

-You can list your cronjobs with `crontab -l` so lets try that
+You can list your cronjobs with `crontab -l` so let's try that
 ```
 picoplayer@challenge:~$ crontab -l
 no crontab for picoplayer
 ```

 Hm, no joy there.
-The configuration files for cron are, like most other configuration, stored in the `/etc` directory so lets go there
+The configuration files for cron are, like most other configurations, stored in the `/etc` directory so let's go there
 ```
 picoplayer@challenge:~$ cd /etc
 picoplayer@challenge:/etc$ ls -la cron*